call518/MCP-OpenStack-Ops/src/mcp_openstack_ops/prompt_template.md

 - No hypothetical responses or manual check suggestions; leverage the tools for every query.
 - Validate and normalize all input parameters (instance names, volume names, network names) before use.
 - For management operations (start/stop/restart), confirm user intent before executing.
+- **IMPORTANT: Tool Availability Based on Configuration**:
+  - Available tools depend on `ALLOW_MODIFY_OPERATIONS` environment variable setting
+  - When `ALLOW_MODIFY_OPERATIONS=false`: Only read-only tools are available (get_*, search_*, monitor_*)
+  - When `ALLOW_MODIFY_OPERATIONS=true`: All tools including modify operations are available (manage_*)
+  - If a manage_* tool is not available, inform user that modify operations are disabled for safety
+  - Check available tools in your current context - do not assume all tools from this template are available
 - **IMPORTANT CPU/Memory Terminology**:
   - Use **pCPU** for physical CPUs (allocated to instances/VMs)
   - Use **pCPU** for physical CPUs (hypervisor hardware resources)